thibautpalier/frontend-interview/README.md

 ## Goal

-The goal of the exercise is to add the "share question" feature to the project.
+The goal of the exercise is to add the "share question" feature to the project, and to identify and potentially improve the software architecture of this project in any other aspect.

-Apiday customers answer reporting campaigns (called questionnaires internally) to provide information and follow the regulations.
-Sometimes they don't have the information and instead of inviting a colleague on the platform and create a new account, they should be able to send a link to colleagues that can then answer.
-This link should be authenticated with a token.
+### Context

+Apiday customers answer reporting campaigns (called questionnaires internally) to provide information to other companies and follow regulations.
+Sometimes the person or people with access to Apiday don't directly have the information, but the person who would should not require an account just to answer a couple of specific questions.
+So instead of creating an account for them, we want to provide our users with the capacity to send a link to their colleagues, so they can then answer only some specific questions.
+This link should include a token to ensure no unauthorized people can modify the answers.

 To do this, a button should be added on every question.

-Clicking on this button will copy the link to the dashboard.
+* Clicking on this button will copy the link to the clipboard.
-Pasting the link in a new tab should display the chosen question.
+* Pasting the link in a new tab should display only the selected question.

 ### Expectations

-* The feature should be done
+* The feature should be done and be functional
+* The error and loading states of the APIs should be handled (that's why we included delays in the API responses)
-* Please take any opportunities to improve the code (refactoring the structure, adding methods for common logic, etc.)
+* Please take any opportunities to improve the code (refactoring the structure, adding methods for common logic, etc.), we will talk about these during the interview
-* The error and loading state should be handled

-Optional:
+Not required, but helpful:
-* Attention to design
+* Taste in UI design

 ### Technical details

 You can check the [Next.js Documentation](https://nextjs.org/docs) to learn more about Next.

-The basic thing you should now for this exercise is that the file structure inside the `pages` directory is the router.
+The basic thing you should know for this exercise is that the file structure inside the `pages` directory is the router.
 So the `index.tsx` file is the `/` page, `/questionnaire/[questionnaireId].tsx` file is the `/questionnaire/:id` page and an example to retrieve the parameter is in the file.